joakin/popups-tech-posts-series/docs/01-tooling/03-fast-and-isolated-JS-unit-tests.md

 [`mw-node-qunit`][mw-node-qunit], which has taken a bit of additional time.
 Making sure our wrapper works well with qunitjs, and updating the dependency versions to not fall behind and leverage improvements on the libraries.

-`TODO: Remove this paragraph ⬇️ once mw-node-qunit is fixed`.
-We also expect some more work on the wrapper as to simplify our implementation and be able to leverage the superior QUnit.js tap output and the rest of the CLI options like filters.
-The good thing is that the CLI wrapper should be useful for any Wikimedia projects as is.

 We will also be looking into moving the repository to the Wikimedia organization in GitHub if other teams or projects adopt this testing strategy.